vibbic/biosegment/README.md

 ## Data folder
 In `.env` a ROOT_DATA_FOLDER is defined with the default value of `./data`, relative to this project folder.
 The structure of the folder is the following:
 - ROOT_DATA_FOLDER
+  - setup.json
+    - JSON file containing configurations the backend reads during initialization of the database.
+Used in development.
   - EM/
     - {dataset_name} e.g. EMBL
       - raw/